TRACFIN: what it is and how to file a déclaration de soupçon

 In France, money-laundering and terrorism-financing intelligence flows to a single national agency: TRACFIN.
-Every PSP authorised in France or operating into France on a Freedom-of-Services basis files déclarations de soupçon with TRACFIN through its dedicated portal — separately from any prudential reporting to ACPR.
-The procedural rules are tighter than the EU floor, the threshold for a soupçon is narrower than the Dutch unusual-transaction test, and the personal liability of the named déclarant is real.
+Every PSP authorised in France or operating into France on a Freedom-of-Services basis files déclarations de soupçon with TRACFIN through its dedicated portal — separately from any prudential reporting to the ACPR.
+The procedural rules are tighter than the EU floor, the threshold for a soupçon is narrower than the Dutch unusual-transaction test, and the personal exposure of the named déclarant is real.
 This is the operational walkthrough.

 1. What TRACFIN is